Rise to Success: Career Highlights of Sarah McBride

 In 2016, Sarah McBride was a panelist at the U.S. Department of Housing and Urban Development's "GLOBE Pride 2016" on youth and workplace bullying.

-2018: Publication of Memoir
+2018: Publication of 'Tomorrow Will Be Different'

 July 9, 2019: Announced Candidacy for Delaware Senate

-November 2020: Elected as First Transgender State Senator
+November 2020: Elected as First Transgender State Senator in U.S. History

-June 2023: Announced Candidacy for Congress
+June 2023: Announced Candidacy for U.S. House of Representatives

 September 10, 2024: Won Democratic Primary Election

-In November 2024, Sarah McBride won the general election for the United States House of Representatives election in Delaware.
+In November 2024, Sarah McBride won the general election with 58% of the vote, and became the first openly transgender member of the U.S. Congress.

-January 3, 2025: Became first openly transgender member of U.S. Congress
+January 3, 2025: Became First Openly Transgender Member of U.S. Congress

 On January 3, 2025, Sarah McBride became the first openly transgender member of the U.S. Congress.